 Cocchi Americano Bianco

 A bottle of Cocchi Americano sits on almost every cocktail bar in the country—and for good reason.
 The wine-based aperitif has a unique flavor that lends itself well to cocktailing.
 Dating back to 1891, Cocchi Americano uses Moscato d’Asti wine, then flavors it with cinchona bark—the same bark that gives tonic water its unique quinine flavor.
-(Cocchi Americano is part of a family of spirits called Chianti: wine-based spirits made with herbs thought to help combat malaria.)
+(Cocchi Americano is part of a family of spirits called Chianti: wine-based spirits made with herbs.)

 It’s crisp, lightly spiced, and citrus-forward with a slight bitterness from the cinchona bark.
 This is less like dry vermouth and more like a bitter wine-based aperitif, so if you have tried your fair share of dry vermouths and are looking for something quirkier to add to your cocktails or sip alone, pick up a bottle of Cocchi Americano.

 Cinzano 1757 Vermouth di Torino Extra Dry